Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   └─ Child #2 (GameObject with NetworkTransform component attached to it)
 ```

 While this won't give you any warnings and, depending upon the transform settings of Child #1 & #2, it might appear to work properly (because it synchronizes clients), it's important to understand how the child GameObject component (with no NetworkObject component attached to it) and parent GameObject component (that does have a NetworkObject component attached to it), synchronize when a client connects to an already in-progress network session (late joins or late joining client).
-If Child #1 or Child #2 have had changes to their respective `GameObject`'s transform before a client joining, then upon a client late joining the two child GameObject component's transforms won't synchronize during the initial synchronization period because they don't have NetworkObject components attached to them:
+If Child #1 or Child #2 have had changes to their respective GameObject component's transform before a client joining, then upon a client late joining the two child GameObject component's transforms won't synchronize during the initial synchronization period because they don't have NetworkObject components attached to them:

 ```
-Network Prefab Root (Late joining client is synchronized with `GameObject`'s current transform state) ├─ Child #1 (Late joining client *isn't synchronized* with `GameObject`'s current transform state) │
+Network Prefab Root (Late joining client is synchronized with GameObject's current transform state) ├─ Child #1 (Late joining client *isn't synchronized* with GameObject's current transform state) │
-  └─ Child #2 (Late joining client *isn't synchronized* with `GameObject`'s current transform state)
+  └─ Child #2 (Late joining client *isn't synchronized* with GameObject's current transform state)
 ```

 This is important to understand because the NetworkTransform component initializes itself, during `NetworkTransform.OnNetworkSpawn`, with the GameObject component's current transform state.
 Just below, in the parenting examples, there are some valid and invalid parenting rules.
 As such, take these rules into consideration when using NetworkTransform components if you plan on using a complex parent-child hierarchy.
 Also make sure to organize your project's assets where any children that have NetworkTransform components attached to them also have NetworkObject components attached to them to avoid late-joining client synchronization issues.